YektaZ/Fun_Exercise/README.md

 - number_to_words()
 - words_to_numbers()
 - all_wordifications()
-Multiple other functions have been created to make the task easier.
-I have added comments on each section to make is easire to walk through the functions.
+Multiple other functions have been called inside these three functions.
+I have added comments on each function/section to make it easier to walk through.

 ### Questions?
-You can shoot me an email at y.zahed.z at gmail dot com.
+If you have comments or questions you can shoot me an email at y.zahed.z at gmail dot com.